Resources

 Show calls and bookings

 Feature lists reward software that sounds complete.
-Workflows reward software that actually reduces the owner's day.
+Jobs reward software that actually reduces the owner's day.

 If a feature does not help a client book, help the team prepare, or help the owner follow up, it may not matter yet.